ronnyml/snowplow-wiki/technical-documentation/1a-trackers/ios-tracker/iOS-Tracker.md

 <a name="emitter" />
 #### 2.2.1 `emitter`

-This is a single `SPEmitter` object that will be used to send all the tracking events created by the `SnowplowTracker` to a collector.
+This is a single `SPEmitter` object that will be used to send all the tracking events created by the `SPTracker` to a collector.
 See [Sending events](#emitters) for more on its configuration.

 <a name="namespace" />
 #### 2.2.2 `namespace`